rebekahkahn/portfolio-website/README.md

 This project was primarily created with [Create React App](https://github.com/facebook/create-react-app) and [material-ui](https://material-ui.com/)

-## Done (Feb 9, 2021)
+## Done (Feb 10, 2021)

-- Added react-router to the website
-- Created a dark and light theme
+- Thinking about how I want porfolio section to look

 ## To Do

-- Toggler to appear when on smaller devices for dropdown menu
+- Navbar Toggler to appear when on mobile (and smaler) devices for dropdown men

 ## Design Ideas